kkv263/gorilla_weather/design.md

 #### Location Search:
 There is a search bar once you load the page to look up weather information about a location.
 Because we use Foreca's API valid values will depend on what gets put through their API.

 Blank values and invalid values will throw an error with red text stating so.
 Once a valid location is placed, we cache that value in `localStorage` and fetch information about that location's weather.
 The search button text changes from "Search" to "Loading" to indicate the API working.

-The next time the user visits the page, the last searched result will immediately populate without the user having to search.
+The next time the user visits the page, the last searched result will immediately populate without the user having to search. **To clear cache, use `localStorage.clear()` in the console.**

 #### Weather:
 Because we depend on a lot of information from Foreca's API, we have a utility function called `waitForElement`  to make sure elements we are changing exist in the DOM.
 We wait for all API calls to finish and all waitForElement promises to finish.